Location67600 Muttersholtz, France

 Design TeamBastien Saint-André, Maxime Lang

-From the architect.
+Text description provided by the architects.
 Winning project of the Archi<20 competition and with a 7000€ budget, this 20 sqm housing prototype has been constructed in a protected natural area in the village of Muttersholtz, in the North-East of France.
 The pavilion - designed following a simple generative shape, namely a circle - allows the perception of the entire surrounding landscape.

 Characterized by the presence of a light shaft in its middle, the indoor set-up has consequently been chosen according to the Sun’s position and its daily East-to-West cycle.
 The furniture, consisting of just one block extending around the entire house, integrates the needs of the different daily activities.
 To the North - the entrance side- a low-ceiling volume (night space) leads to a working one in the Eastern part of the building and to a more generous space in the Southern part, opening up to the sky.
 On the facade, the rythm of the openings depends on the Sun’s position as well: as a matter of fact, the design is closely linked to all the natural elements.